Dog Kennel & Daycare Soundproofing

 Since you’re not likely to change the volume or frequency at which a group of dogs is going to bark, you’ve got to introduce materials to the space that will absorb sound waves rather than reflecting them back into the room.
 It’s like creating noise canceling kennels for dogs.

 One of the most problematic surfaces in any room is the walls.
 They are directly in line with the path of sound waves created by people speaking and dogs barking, and if you don’t mix in some softer materials, they will reflect most of those waves right back at you.
+Inserting soundproofing material like acoustical foam panels can help reduce unwanted sound waves.

 Learning how to soundproof a dog kennel is different from learning how to soundproof other rooms.
 Since you’re dealing with multiple dogs that live with you for hours on end, it’s good to choose materials that can stand up to some abuse, as well as ones that are easy to wipe clean.